iamasink/ankimote/README.md

 ## Privacy

-~~Ankimote uses Google Analytics to measure anonymized user engagement.~~ This Ankimote fork doesn't spy on you!
+~~Ankimote uses Google Analytics to measure anonymized user engagement.~~ This Ankimote fork doesn't spy on you! (and doesn't crash if you have pihole, etc.)